bcgov/entity/rfcs/rfc-email-templates.md

 # Drawbacks

 The litmus service cost USD$63 a month.
-And lots of function we may need to use it.
+And lots of function we may not need to use it.

 # Alternatives